What are Quant Funds?

 In this step, inputs are provided to the system.
-Companies with good factors such as Dividend yield, earnings growth, Return on equity, free cash flow yields, etc. are chosen without any bias and the stocks of companies with high risk, high debts, stocks with high volatility and inefficient capital allocation are eliminated.
+Companies with good factors such as Dividend yield, earnings growth, Return on equity, free cash flow yields (FCFY), etc. are chosen without any bias and the stocks of companies with high risk, high debts, stocks with high volatility and inefficient capital allocation are eliminated.
 That means long term denigrators of alpha are done away with and durable sources of alpha are selected.

 Step #2 – Forecasting System

 In this step, estimates and forecasts regarding the prices, risks, returns and, other factors are generated.
 The evaluation of stocks is done at this stage.

 After inputs are entered and forecasts are generated, a piece of portfolio advice is constructed.
 Each such stock selected is given appropriate weights so that risk is reduced to an acceptably low level and returns generated would be as desired.
 That means an optimum portfolio shall be constructed in this stage.